All about magnesium

 - Muscles: Magnesium contributes to normal muscle function.

-- Psychological function: Magnesium contributes to normal psychological functions.
+- Psychological function: Magnesium contributes to normal psychological function.

 - Teeth: Magnesium contributes to the maintenance of normal teeth.